utmapp/mac.getutm.app/_virtual_machines/windows-10-arm.md

 ![Step 13](/images/guides/windows_screen_13.png)

 Once booted, with the SPICE guest tools installed, the shared directory should show up as a Network Drive.

+## Troubleshooting

+### System drive gets corrupted

+Do to an issue with QEMU handling of VHDX images, sometimes Windows will be corrupted from normal usage.
+This would result in BSOD or random application crashes/errors.
+To work around this issue, it is recommended that you convert the VHDX image to a QCOW2 image.
+Currently, UTM does not provide this functionality in the UI so you have to do it directly from QEMU.

+1. Install [Homebrew](https://brew.sh) if you do not have it already.
+2. Run `brew install qemu`
+3. Run `qemu-img convert -p -O qcow2 /path/to/Windows10_InsiderPreview_Client_ARM64_en-us_21286.VHDX /path/to/output/Windows10_InsiderPreview_Client_ARM64_en-us_21286.qcow2` replacing the paths with your own.
+4. Use the QCOW2 image with UTM.
+It is recommended you do this with a fresh VHDX from Microsoft in case your image was already corrupted.